andrea-t94/Movie-genre-detector/README.md

 \
 Docker build will:
 - install all the dependencies
--  run a training for deploying the first model
+-  run a training for deploying the first model (NB. the train will deal with the first model and processor deployment)
 -  test if the build was correctly deployed

 ## How to run